 Advanced courses in various departments of Yale College may be elected by students enrolled in the School of Nursing if schedule conflicts prevent them from obtaining particular course content on the graduate level.
-To enroll in a course offered by Yale College, students must first obtain permission from their adviser, the instructor of the course, and the departmental director of undergraduate studies.
+To enroll in a course offered by Yale College, students must first obtain permission from their adviser and the instructor of the course.
 The elected course must be listed on the student's School of Nursing course schedule within the prescribed period for course registration.